link to ringley website

 Capital Gains Tax and Its Impact on Landlords

-Since 6 April 2020, changes to CGT declaration and payment processes have taken effect, impacting landlords who sell rental properties.
+Since 6 April 2020, changes to CGT declaration and payment processes have taken effect, impacting renting-homes-wales-act-how-will-it-impact-landlords'>landlords who sell rental properties.
 UK residents making a taxable capital gain must now use the online service to report it to HMRC and pay the due tax within 30 days of completion.
 For non-UK residents selling UK land or property, reporting via the online service is mandatory—whether or not a gain has been made.

 What Landlords Need to Know About New CGT Rules